Skip to content

 • 3-4★ hotel: typically €90-180+ in summer on the coast; less inland and off-season.

-Two patterns save real money.
-First, base yourself a few streets back from the seafront or in a nearby village rather than on the prime promenade — the view costs a premium.
-Second, travel in late May–June or September, when the same room can be a third cheaper than in the first half of August.
+You’ll pay a premium for the view, so base yourself a few streets back from the seafront or in a nearby village.
+And travel in late May-June or September, when the same room can be a third cheaper than in the first half of August.
 Capital aside, Dubrovnik is the most expensive base in the country; inland towns and the larger islands are gentler on the wallet.

 Food: markets, bakeries and restaurants